Shved15/django_hockey_shop/README.md

 ## About project:
 This is an e-commerce web application for online sales of hockey equipment.
-It features the ability to add products through the admin panel, register as a buyer, register using a GitHub account, add products to the shopping cart, add products to favorites, search for products by name or description, place orders for selected products, and make payments.
+It features the ability to add products through the admin panel, register as a buyer, register using a GitHub account, sending email verification, add products to the shopping cart, add products to favorites, search for products by name or description, place orders for selected products, and make payments.

 ### Stack:
 - Python